Code-Lau/Mekanism_Wiki/README.md

 Please refer to the [TESTING.md](/workspace/Mekanism_Wiki/TESTING.md) file.

 ## Deployment
-This site was deployed to [GitHub Pages.](https://code-lau.github.io/Mekanism_Wiki/)
+This site was deployed to GitHub Pages.
+The live link can be found [here](https://code-lau.github.io/Mekanism_Wiki)

 ### Local Deployment